Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 G. R. Derzhavin.
 Mug.
 1777

-The short adjective of kindness reflects the average style of the poem.
+The short adjective good reflects the average style of the poem.

 CONCLUSION

 Based on the work done, the following conclusions can be drawn.
-In the literary language of the 18th century, truncated adjectives prevailed as versification forms of pronominal - full - adjectives, they carried the stylistic coloring of high style.
-In the works of the middle style there are full, unchanged adjectives.
-Short adjectives more often characterized reduced-style poetry and also appeared in prose.
+In the literary language of the 18th century, truncated adjectives predominated as versification forms of pronominal - full - adjectives; they carried a stylistic connotation of high style.
+In works of the middle style there are full, unmodified adjectives.
+Short adjectives more often characterized poetry of a reduced style, and also appeared in prose.

 List of scientific literature